 Food equipment must be cleaned and sanitized before and after use.

+All food should come from an approved source.
 For instance, always purchase pasteurized milk instead of raw milk.

 Food establishments should always ensure foods are thoroughly cooked.
 Raw foods, including eggs, meat, and unpasteurized milk, can have microorganisms that can cause diseases.